physik932/code-sample/README.md

 If I have time, I'm planning to tie my domain to elastic bean stalk and route53 to set up a basic web app in AWS.
 If I have more time, I'll add some basic front end or error handling.

-### TODO
- 1. Set up docker plugin to automatically build the app into a docker image
- 2. Create a quick deployment process of the docker image to Amazon.
- 3. Set up my EC2 and Route 53 to play nice on motd.rishi-sheth.com